four levels of PCI compliance

 Your business will fall under one of the four levels of PCI compliance if you accept credit card payments.
 The PCI standards ensure businesses will protect all customer data without risking possible losses.
 The work is about preventing data breaches and other issues where customers may not trust businesses with their card data.

-The rules you’ll follow for attaining PCI compliance will vary over what level you hold.
+The rules you’ll follow to attain PCI compliance will vary depending on your level.
 Every card-handling business will meet one of four levels of PCI compliance.

-You can tell which level you fall under surrounding how many transactions you complete.
-But some businesses that have been in trouble may also require extended PCI compliance needs.
-Here’s a look at how these four compare and what you’ll need to complete for each of these levels.
+You can tell which level you fall under, surrounding how many transactions you complete.
+However, some businesses that have been in trouble may also require extended PCI compliance needs.
+Here’s how these four compare and what you must complete for each level.

 Four levels of PCI compliance